circular-code/screenSpy/README.md

 # screenspy

 Web application for displaying screen content.
 Warning.
-This application can be used remotely to "spy" on other computers in the network.
+If configured in a certain way this application can be used remotely to "spy" on other computers in the network.
 It is forbidden to use this without permission of the subject.

 sctx.exe by [GhostTyper](https://github.com/GhostTyper)